SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 - End users can use SPFx client-side solutions that are approved by the tenant administrators (or their delegates) on all sites, including self-service team, group, or personal sites.
 - SPFx web parts can be added to both classic and modern pages.
 - SPFx solutions can be used to extend Microsoft Teams.
+- SPFx can be used to extend Microsoft Viva Connections.
+- SPFx can be use to extend Outlook and Office 365 app (Office)

 The runtime model improves on the Script Editor web part.
 It includes a robust client API, an HttpClient object that handles authentication to SharePoint and Microsoft 365, contextual information, easy property definition and configuration, and more.